awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-video-starting-analysis.md

 Amazon Rekognition is temporarily unable to process the request\.
 Try your call again\.
 HTTP Status Code: 500    See Also   For more information about using this API in one of the language\-specific AWS SDKs, see the following:    [AWS Command Line Interface](https://docs.aws.amazon.com/goto/aws-cli/rekognition-2016-06-27/StartStreamProcessor)     [AWS SDK for \.NET](https://docs.aws.amazon.com/goto/DotNetSDKV3/rekognition-2016-06-27/StartStreamProcessor)     [AWS SDK for C\+\+](https://docs.aws.amazon.com/goto/SdkForCpp/rekognition-2016-06-27/StartStreamProcessor)     [AWS SDK for Go](https://docs.aws.amazon.com/goto/SdkForGoV1/rekognition-2016-06-27/StartStreamProcessor)     [AWS SDK for Java](https://docs.aws.amazon.com/goto/SdkForJava/rekognition-2016-06-27/StartStreamProcessor)     [AWS SDK for JavaScript](https://docs.aws.amazon.com/goto/AWSJavaScriptSDK/rekognition-2016-06-27/StartStreamProcessor)     [AWS SDK for PHP V3](https://docs.aws.amazon.com/goto/SdkForPHPV3/rekognition-2016-06-27/StartStreamProcessor)     [AWS SDK for Python](https://docs.aws.amazon.com/goto/boto3/rekognition-2016-06-27/StartStreamProcessor)     [AWS SDK for Ruby V2](https://docs.aws.amazon.com/goto/SdkForRubyV2/rekognition-2016-06-27/StartStreamProcessor)    ](API_StartStreamProcessor.md) operation\.
 To get status information for a stream processor, call [DescribeStreamProcessor](API_DescribeStreamProcessor.md)\.
 Other operations you can call are [StopStreamProcessor](API_StopStreamProcessor.md) to stop a stream processor, and [DeleteStreamProcessor](API_DeleteStreamProcessor.md) to delete a stream processor\.
 To get a list of stream processors in your account, call [ListStreamProcessors](API_ListStreamProcessors.md)\.

-After the stream processor starts running, you stream the video into Rekognition Video through the Kinesis video stream that you specified in `CreateStreamProcessor`\.
+After the stream processor starts running, you stream the video into Amazon Rekognition Video through the Kinesis video stream that you specified in `CreateStreamProcessor`\.
 Use the Kinesis Video Streams SDK [PutMedia](http://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_dataplane_PutMedia.html) operation to deliver video into the Kinesis video stream\.
 For an example, see [PutMedia API Example](http://docs.aws.amazon.com/kinesisvideostreams/latest/dg/examples-putmedia.html)\.

-For information about how your application can consume Rekognition Video analysis results, see [Reading Streaming Video Analysis Results](streaming-video-kinesis-output.md)\.
+For information about how your application can consume Amazon Rekognition Video analysis results, see [Reading Streaming Video Analysis Results](streaming-video-kinesis-output.md)\.

-## Creating the Rekognition Video Stream Processor<a name="streaming-video-creating-stream-processor"></a>
+## Creating the Amazon Rekognition Video Stream Processor<a name="streaming-video-creating-stream-processor"></a>

-Before you can analyze a streaming video, you create a Rekognition Video stream processor \([CreateStreamProcessor](API_CreateStreamProcessor.md)\)\.
+Before you can analyze a streaming video, you create a Amazon Rekognition Video stream processor \([CreateStreamProcessor](API_CreateStreamProcessor.md)\)\.
 The stream processor contains information about the Kinesis data stream and the Kinesis video stream\.
 It also contains the identifier for the collection that contains the faces you want to recognize in the input streaming video\.
 You also specify a name for the stream processor\.
 The following is a JSON example for the `CreateStreamProcessor` request\.

 ```
 {